AIRHEAD (primarily) Electrical Hints And Problems

 TWO things happen if this diode fails.
 If it "opens", then the neutral switch has no effect on

-allow starting in neutral withOUT the clutch pulled in.
+There will be NO starter motor operation withOUT the clutch pulled in.
 The bike is supposed to be startable in

 any gear, or neutral, if the clutch is pulled in, and is supposed to be startable anytime the